Course Outline

 • Practical knowledge of Transact-SQL.

-• Familiarity with relational databases.
+• Understanding of relational databases.

-• Limited experience with database design.
+• Experience in database design.

 Audience

-Job role: Database Administrator
+Job Role: Database Administrator

-Preparation for exam: 70-764
+Preparation for Exam: 70-764

 35 Hours